Carrie Underwood Reveals Her Unique Work Out Routine To Get Her Insanely Toned Legs

 But the mom to 3-year-old Isaiah – who was recently spotted proudly cheering on his mom as she performed the U.S. national anthem at the Nashville Predators hockey game – also joked that being a busy mom also means that her workouts can often be cut a little shorter than she would like.

-“My son crashes my workouts a lot,” Carrie said of her young son, who turned three in February.
+“My son crashes my workouts a lot,” Carrie said of her young son, who turned 3 in February.
 “It’s really sweet and sometimes it’s like, ‘OK, I guess I’m done working out now because he’s not letting me do things,’ which is just being a mom.”

-But it’s not just her world famous legs that Underwood has been focusing on the gym recently amid her big step back into the spotlight at the 2018 ACM Awards in April, which followed a sixth month hiatus after a fall that left her with multiple stitches and a broken wrist.
+But it’s not just her world-famous legs that Underwood has been focusing on the gym recently amid her big step back into the spotlight at the 2018 ACM Awards in April, which followed a sixth-month hiatus after a fall that left her with multiple stitches and a broken wrist.

 Underwood revealed that she’s also been working a lot on strength training to stay in shape and has been loving bringing the new form of exercise into her routine.